restic/restic/doc/Manual.md

 # Manage tags

-Managing tags on snapshots is simple.
-The existing set of tags can be either replaced completely, added to or removed from.
+Managing tags on snapshots is done with the `tag` command.
+The existing set of tags can be replaced completely, tags can be added to removed.
 The result is directly visible in the `snapshots` command.

+Let's say we want to tag snapshot `590c8fc8` with the tags `NL` and `CH` and remove all other tags that may be present, the following command does that:

 ```console
 $ restic -r /tmp/backup tag --set NL,CH 590c8fc8
 Create exclusive lock for repository
 Modified tags on 1 snapshots
 ```

 Note the snapshot ID has changed, so between each change we need to look up the new ID of the snapshot.
-But there is an even better way, the `tag` command accepts `--tag`, so we can filter snapshots based on the tag we just added.
+But there is an even better way, the `tag` command accepts `--tag` for a filter, so we can filter snapshots based on the tag we just added.

+So we can add and remove tags incrementally like this:

 ```console
 $ restic -r /tmp/backup tag --tag NL --remove CH
 Create exclusive lock for repository
 Modified tags on 1 snapshots

 $ restic -r /tmp/backup tag --tag NL --add UK
 Create exclusive lock for repository
 Modified tags on 1 snapshots

 $ restic -r /tmp/backup tag --tag NL --remove NL
 Create exclusive lock for repository
 Modified tags on 1 snapshots

 $ restic -r /tmp/backup tag --tag NL --add SOMETHING
 No snapshots were modified
 ```